 - The Gadfly: Based on their interactions with most of the characters during Halloween, they always pick trick just to see how they react with the recipient either getting very flustered or annoyed that they have to do a trick right on the spot.
 Outside of that, some of their dialogue choices in several free quest cutscenes and fate episodes has them tease other characters as well.

-- Gendered Outfit: While the male and female protagonists have similar themes in their outfits, Djeeta, the female protagonist, outfits tend to lean toward more feminine and fanservice-y themes in a Male Gaze kind of way while Grans outfits, while fanservice-y in their own way at times, take more of a cool looking approach.
-Theres also the recurring motif of Blue Boy Pink Girl between them.
+- Gendered Outfit: While the male and female protagonists have similar themes in their outfits, Djeeta, the female protagonist, outfits tend to lean toward more feminine and fanservice-y themes in a Male Gaze kind of way while Grans outfits, while fanservice-y in their own way at times, take more of a "cool" looking approach.
+Theres also the recurring motif of Blue Boy Pink Girl between them, though at times Djeeta will be drawn wearing blue.

 - Healing Hands: Can learn healing skills from certain classes.
 They also use curative magic during Diantha's second Christmas line to heal her hand after she burned it baking a cake.